The content on this page has been updated to align with the new Aged Care Act, which came into effect 1 November 2025.

 Checklist: How to raise concerns and make an effective complaint

-When something’s not right, it’s okay to speak up: raising concerns and complaints are part of an organisation’s everyday business.
-This OPAN checklist provides the information and questions you may need to raise a concern or make a complaint with your service provider.
-The checklist guides you through the process with clear suggestions and a strategy.
-You are encouraged to download and print this checklist when making your complaint, there is space to add your own notes and questions.
+This OPAN checklist provides the information and questions you need to raise a concern or make a complaint with your service provider, with space to add your own notes and questions.

 Formal complaints to The Aged Care Quality and Safety Commission